BSc Interior Design: Admission 2025, Fees, Syllabus, Entrance Exam, Top Colleges, Career Scope

 BSc in Interior Design Marks Criteria

-They must have secured at least 45 % of aggregate marks in Class 12 or equivalent qualification.
+They must have secured at least 45 % of aggregate marks in Class 12 or an equivalent qualification.

-BSc in Interior Design Passed or Appearing Criteria.
+BSc in Interior Design Passed or Appearing Criteria

 The candidates who have already completed Class 12 and those who will be appearing for the Class 12 Board examination in the current academic year are eligible.